 Discriminatory harassment is unwelcome verbal or physical conduct based on any of the prohibited bias factors when such conduct is sufficiently severe, persistent or pervasive to:

-- Create or have the intention to create an intimidating, hostile or offensive work or learning environment; OR
+- Create an intimidating, hostile or offensive work or learning environment; OR

 - Unreasonably interfere with or limit one’s ability to participate in or benefit from an institutional program or activity.